socib/salinity-correction-toolbox/README.md

 # salinity-correction-toolbox
-Set of matlab scripts to identify correction coefficients for salinity data taken from CTD rossette and glider
+Set of matlab scripts to identify correction coefficients for salinity data taken from CTD rossette and glider.

-The plot_socib_rv_adcp is a set of python scripts and functions developed at SOCIB to plot the data collected by a SBE911+ CTD mounted onboard the SOCIB Research Vessel.
-They are able to plot the main variables stored into the cnv files and plot them interpolate the profiles over the longitude dimension.

 ## Prerequisites:
 The following libraries need to be added into salinity-correction-toolbox/ext/ directory: